sara-braverman/HyperGuest/README.md

 - Redirects unauthorized users to login or home page

 ### User Interface
-- Created modern navbar with full-width
+- Change navbar style
 - Shows all page titles but disables unauthorized ones in gray
-- Displays username from Vuex store on all pages
+- Displays username from vuex store on all pages
+- delete no needed duplicated button

 ## Suggested Improvements